Bapu (director): Painting

+Film career

 Association with Ramana

 Bapu & Ramana gari statue on the banks of River Godavari during Pushkaram.

 Bapu's family was staying in Madras and in 1942, when the Japanese bombed Madras, there was a panic exodus and Bapu's family moved to Narasapuram and stayed there till 1945, when the Second World War ended.
 Bapu studied in Taylor High School, Narasapuram during these years.

 Mullapudi Venkataramana's father, who was working as a Sub-Registrar was posted at Narasapuram during the years 1942-45 and so, Venkataramana also studied in Taylor high School, Narasapram, during those years.
 They were classmates during those three years and that is how their association started.
 They continued schooling at Kesari High School, Madras.
 Ramana's first short story 'Amma Maata Vinakapote' was published in 1945 in 'Bala', a children's magazine published by Radio Annayya (Nyayapathi Raghava Rao), he was 14 then.
 Bapu illustrated the story.
 That was the beginning of their career as a writer-producer -illustrator- filmmaker duo".

-Started as an illustrator-story writer team and then turning into a film-director-writer duo, they have contributed immensely to the enrichment of Telugu cultural ethos through literature and cinema.
-When one mentions Bapu, then one is bound to mention Ramana's name too and vice versa.
-The most notable achievement in his movie making is his success in capturing the nativity of Telugu people and translating it great on-screen visuals.
+Started as an illustrator-story writer team and then turning into a film-director-writer duo, they have contributed to the enrichment of Telugu cultural ethos through literature and cinema.
+The most notable achievement in his movie making is his success in capturing the nativity of Telugu people and translating it to on-screen visuals.

-Ventures like Sampoorna Ramayanam, Ramanjaneya Yuddham and Seeta Kalyanam have been the milestones of Telugu cinema, while historical films like Thyagayya, Bhakta Kannappa and Shreenatha kavisarvabhouma have been hugely successful.
-Bapu-Ramana combination has created movie magic on the large screen with some of the path breaking films in Telugu cinema and are ever remembered for films like Radha kalyanam, Velugu needalu, Bharyabhartalu, Bhogimanta, Mutyala Muggu, 'Sakshi, Mr. Pellam', Pelli Pustakam.
-The duo directed Mana Voori Pandavulu (1978) which won the Filmfare Award for Best Film - Telugu.
+Ventures like Sampoorna Ramayanamu, Ramanjaneya Yuddham and Seeta Kalyanam have been the milestones of Telugu cinema, while historical films like Thyagayya, Bhakta Kannappa and Shreenatha kavisarvabhouma have been hugely successful.
+Bapu-Ramana combination had created movie magic on the large screen with some of the path breaking films in Telugu cinema and are ever remembered for films like Radha Kalyanam, Mutyala Muggu, Sakshi, Mr. Pellam, Pelli Pustakam.
+Bapu directed Mana Voori Pandavulu (1978), which won the Filmfare Award for Best Film - Telugu.

-Hindi cinema

-Bapu is known for his classic movies in Indian cinema, Bapu has directed Hindi films such as Hum Paanch, Bezubaan, Woh Saat Din, Mohabbat, Pyari Behna, Mera Dharam, Diljalaa, Prem Pratigyaa and Paramaatma.
+Bapu is known for his classic movies in Indian cinema, Bapu had directed Hindi films such as Hum Paanch, Bezubaan, Woh Saat Din, Mohabbat, Pyari Behna, Mera Dharam, Diljalaa, Prem Pratigyaa and Paramaatma.